somanath08/SE-project/README.md

 *You can skip this step but then a user will not be able to access his dashboard after registering and you will need to resort to some manual routing to get the job done.*

-`:TODO: How to run the application without nodemailer setup`

 Once you have setup nodemailer do the following:

 ```bash